3 ways to reduce syllables per word

 Little Red Schoolhouse has since expanded to other universities, a book (Williams’ well respected Style), and a website.
 The latter makes a great resource for professional writers.

-Little Red Schoolhouse Online uses videos of graduate students acting out their theses, comic strips and movie trailers to illustrate principles of clear writing.
 The lessons are elemental, but not simple.
 I’ve worked with many professional writers who could benefit from such guidelines as:

 Think of your sentences as stories with clearly identifiable characters acting concretely.